 Absolutely.
 This is just as exciting and fun as it was with Pluto.
 Pluto went from a blurry blob to an object with geological structures, glaciers and mountains, rifts and valleys and craters.

-We’re doing the same thing with Ultima Thule.
+We’re doing the same thing with Arrokoth.

 It was terra incognito before the flyby.
 And now we’re seeing that this Kuiper Belt object is an undisturbed, pristine relic from the very beginning of the Solar System.